ages: independent walkers – 3 years

 The educational journey begins with the most important elements —love, caring, respect, and discovery.
 This is the environment in which our youngest students thrive, creating an unshakable foundation for lifelong learning.

 To give these new learners the sense of well-being and security they need, we transformed a residence into the Toddler House, which creates a sense of home.
-The space is beautifully designed to appeal to children’s curiosity, including an area for large-motor development, a spacious yet self-contained backyard, and a parlor that has been converted into a napping area with toddler-size oak beds and matching dressers where children keep their own clothing, family photos, and fresh flowers.
+The space is beautifully designed to appeal to children's curiosity, including an area for large-motor development, a spacious yet self-contained backyard, and a parlor that has been converted into a napping area with toddler-size oak beds and matching dressers where children keep their own clothing and family photos.

 Programs for Toddler Children